IR and Disclosure Policy

 Investor Relations Policy

 Ateam believes that active and constructive dialogue with shareholders and investors is indispensable in realizing continuous growth and improving mid- to long-term corporate value.
 Investor Relations at Ateam is supervised by full-time staff in the corporate development division, which is headed and managed directly by the president of the company.
 The general manager of the division, also a corporate officer and IR officer, has been placed in charge of Investor Relations and engages in constructive dialogue in order to deepen understanding of the company.
 As a concrete example of this, Ateam holds results briefings four times a year, at which the president explains to institutional shareholders and investors in his own words about financial results and mid- to long-term strategies of the company.
 In addition, Ateam regularly attends conferences hosted by securities companies and actively respond to inquiries from investors and analysts.
-For individual investors, Ateam holds separate briefings once or twice yearly and endeavor to improve their understanding.
 In order to improve the balance of the composition of shareholders, Ateam’s IR team actively engages in dialogue with overseas investors as well.

 Basic Disclosure Policy